Legal Insight Needed: Can Employers Limit Subsistence Allowance to 50% During Enquiry?

 Vasant Nair

-There are legal provisions which apply to cases where an employee is suspended pending enquiry into charges levelled against him/her.
+There are legal provisions that apply to cases where an employee is suspended pending an inquiry into charges leveled against him/her.

 Vasant Nair